Data and action need to go hand in hand in the new world.

 KPIs and coaching that worked well 10 years ago won’t work in the same way and we won’t know if the same drivers will move your core KPIs in the same way.

 Good data will help us change and guide our sales teams forward, but this relies also on leaders understanding and accepting that data will help us transform how we sell.
-Jenny Dearborn gives a great
+Jenny Dearborn gives

 We are already seeing products and services offering the capability to understand your leads, customers, and forecast your opportunity pipeline better, but sales leaders also need to step back and think how they can adapt to bring value from this information.